postmanlabs/labs-docs/src/pages/docs/administration/onboarding-checklist.md

 Check out [Security and Compliance: A Shared Responsibility Model](https://www.postman.com/shared-responsibility/) for important security considerations.

-Make sure to [configure SSO](/docs/administration/sso/admin-sso/) if you are subscribed to the Business or Enterprise plan.
+Make sure to [configure SSO](/docs/administration/sso/admin-sso/) if you are subscribed to the Professional or Enterprise plan.

 Finally, head over to [Managing Your Team](/docs/administration/managing-your-team/managing-your-team/) to learn about managing roles, inviting to workspaces, and how to adjust your team size.